What Does a Person With Glaucoma See?

 Unfortunately, there’s no cure for glaucoma, but early treatment, including revolutionary surgical procedures pioneered at DMEI, can often stop the damage and protect your vision.

 If you’re interested in learning more about glaucoma and treatments available at the Dean McGee Eye Institute, view our glaucoma web page.
-You will also want to read our answers to your frequently asked questions about this disease.

 To schedule an eye exam or obtain additional information, call 405.271.6060 or 800.787.9012, and we will be happy to speak with you.